gotlougit/archiveurl/README.md

 It needs curl installed.

+The script just outputs the headers of the response gotten back from the Archive.
+If it's a 302 FOUND message, and it has a location header with a web.archive.org URL, most likely it's been archived.
+If you get any other errors, check the URL that's been requested to be archived, as the regex may not have worked correctly.
+If that's all right, it could also be an 429 TOO MANY REQUESTS message, which is fairly self-explanatory; just wait a little while and try again.
+And of course, for anything else, just create an issue

 ## License

 I hereby release this code into the Public Domain, so that it may be used as freely as possible, and that more content is archived for future generations.
 May not a single bit be lost to the void.